Treaties between Rome and Carthage: Commercial control

-In the 4th century BC, a great line divided the commerce of the Mediterranean: the Aegean, Adriatic and Ionian seas were largely controlled by the maritime cities of the Greeks (in Greece, Asia Minor, and, after Alexander the Great, Egypt), while the western Mediterranean was the commercial zone of the Carthaginians, with the exception of the Tyrrhenian Sea, which Carthage shared with the Etruscans and the Greek colonies of southern Italy.
+In the 4th century BC, a great line divided the commerce of the Mediterranean.
+The Aegean, Adriatic and Ionian Seas were largely controlled by the maritime cities of the Greeks (in Greece; Asia Minor; and, after Alexander the Great, Egypt).
+The western Mediterranean was the commercial zone of the Carthaginians, with the exception of the Tyrrhenian Sea, which Carthage shared with the Etruscans and the Greek colonies of southern Italy.